3mdeb/news-and-ideas/blog/content/post/2023-06-07-twpm-spi-fix.md

 More problematic may be DMA limitations.
 The hard limit of DMA transfer speed would be 80 Mbits/s as 80 MHz is the maximum frequency that can be provided to the AHB bus and the MCU.
-The actual transfer speed may be lesser due to AHB and APB protocol overhead, bus contention, etc. Unfortunately, the datasheet does not provide information about DMA transfer limitations.
+The actual transfer speed may be lower due to AHB and APB protocol overhead, bus contention, etc. Unfortunately, the datasheet does not provide information about DMA transfer limitations.